#Building a Web Server in Go with net/http

 Checking it Works

-Again run the server and navigate to http://localhost:8081/index.html and you should hopefully see your very simple index.html file rendered in all its glory.
+Run the server and navigate to http://localhost:8081/index.html — you should see your HTML file rendered in the browser.

 Serving Content from a Directory